zosodk/Compulsory-1-DfD/README.md

+# TASK 4.
+Add Instructor relation
+Created an Instructor table and relation with the following attributes:
+Id, FirstName, LastName, Email, HireDate
+Created attribute InstructorId to the Course relation and define it as a foreign key reference to the Instructor relation.
+Done, again, with ICollections to create a one-to-many relationship between the two tables.
+(Instructor -> Courses)
+Created a new migration called "AddInstructor" to the Migrations folder. dotnet ef migrations add AddInstructor dotnet ef migrations script AddStudentDateOfBirth AddInstructor > V5__AddInstructor.sql dotnet ef database update

 # TASK 3 Add DateOfBirth to Student
 Added a new column to the Students table called "DateOfBirth" of type DateTime.
 Created a new migration called "AddStudentDateOfBirth" to the Migrations folder.